 Also, you want to get ready for high momentum testing = high quality audience finding.

 Once you’re done with that, you want to make sure that you have a new value step for your Display visitors to take.

 Since you probably got people to convert on a low-threat offer (remember our Ice Cubes & Lava scale?), your next step is to have them convert to something that’s higher up the value chain.

 But remember, don’t offer your visitors more of the same thing.

 Offer them something complimentary to what they converted on before.

-As a PPC agency, if we got you to convert on a PPC guide, then another PPC guide probably wouldn’t be as interesting to you as much as a landing page guide would be.
+As a PPC agency, if we got you to convert on a PPC guide, then another PPC guide probably wouldn’t be as interesting to you.
+You’d be more likely to convert on something new, like a landing page guide.

-And lastly, keep in mind that money made ≠ speed in the world of AdWords Display.
+Finally, keep in mind that money made ≠ speed in the world of Google Ads Display.

-You need to nurture your visitors and also be patient enough to understand what they’d like to take the next step in your conversion process.
+You need to nurture your visitors and be patient enough to understand what they need to take the next step in your conversion process.